RoRvzzz/auto-annotated-portfolio/content/pages/projects/project-one.md

 client: Awesome client
 description: >-
-  I built this wiki based on the game Mall Drifters for Roblox this wiki is owned and managed by me
+  I built this wiki based on the game Mall Drifters for Roblox this wiki is owned and managed by me.
 featuredImage:
   type: ImageBlock
   url: /images/bg1.jpg